klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

 Within compute-oriented GPUs we are also starting to see a split between architectures optimised for traditional HPC with lots of FP64 compute power, and architectures more optimised for the lower-precision data formats that are popular in AI applications and less emphasis on FP64 compute which is still required by many scientific computing applications.
-One example is the NVIDIA Blackwell B200 compute GPU line that appears on the market at the end of 2024.
+One example is the NVIDIA Blackwell B200 compute GPU line that appeared on the market at the end of 2024.
 When we also add the cloud and regular server market, at the AI level, we can also expect that there will be cards that specialise in deep learning inference computations only, and more versatile cards that are suitable for training.
 This is again just a matter of costs and size of markets, and also triggered by stagnating transistor costs.